Lightning corona Imaging From a radio Telescope

 Technological Advancements

 In addition, the LIFT project will make use of the drastically increased bandwidth and processing power that will be made available during the LOFAR 2.0 upgrade.
-This will allow us to push the observations to even higher spectral and spatial precision.
+This will push the observations to even higher spectral and spatial precision.

 Financiële details & Tijdlijn